MBieleke/maikbieleke-com/content/publication/wolff-bieleke-schuler-2019-chapter/index.md

   and how implementation intentions work, summarise the literature regarding their facilitative effects on goal attainment, and discuss their potential for enhancing endurance performance.'
-publication: '*Endurance performance in sport*'
+publication: 'Wolff, W., Bieleke, M., & Schüler, J. (2019).
+Goal striving and endurance performance.
+In C. Meijen (Ed.), Endurance performance in sport: Psychological theory and interventions (pp. 125–137).
+Routledge. https://doi.org/10.4324/9781315167312-10'
 # doi: 10.4324/9781315167312-10
 ---